The formation of a nuclear-spin dark state in silicon: Abstract

 \section{Abstract}

-We report the formation of a nuclear-spin dark state in a gate-defined silicon double quantum dot.
-The dark state has been predicted to emerge during dynamic nuclear polarization when the electrons in the quantum dot drive the nuclei in the semiconductor into a decoupled state.
-We show that, as expected, the electron-nuclear coupling rapidly diminishes in the dark state, and that this state depends on the synchronized precession of the nuclear spins.
-Moreover, the dark state significantly increases the lifetimes of electronic spin states.
-This nuclear-spin dark state could be used as a quantum memory or as a resource for quantum sensing, and further studies of the dark state may point the way toward increased polarization of nuclear spin ensembles.
+Silicon-based qubits are often made by trapping individual electrons in quantum dots defined by electric gates.
+Quantum information can then be stored using the spin states of the electrons.
+However, the nuclei of the surrounding atoms also have spin degrees of freedom that couple to the electron spin qubits and cause decoherence.
+The emergence of a nuclear-spin dark state has been predicted to reduce this coupling during dynamic nuclear polarization, when the electrons in the quantum dot drive the nuclei in the semiconductor into a decoupled state.
+Here, we report the formation of a nuclear-spin dark state in a gate-defined silicon double quantum dot.
+We show that, as expected, the transverse electron-nuclear coupling rapidly diminishes in the dark state, and that this state depends on the synchronized precession of the nuclear spins.
+Moreover, the dark state significantly reduces the relaxation rate between the singlet and triplet electronic spin states.
+This nuclear-spin dark state has potential applications as a quantum memory or in quantum sensing, and might enable increased polarization of nuclear spin ensembles.